Albert Mensinga Creative

 Review 2002 Alfa Romeo 916 Spider 2.0 TS Phase 2b Lusso

 April 2024 – In the beginning of October 2023, I found myself in need of a car.
-Considering how well our 2006 two-litre Alfa Romeo 147 TS has served us, now for over seven years, I opted to search for a similarly powered 916 GTV.
+Considering how well our 2006 two-litre Alfa Romeo 147 TS has served us, at the time for well over seven years, I opted to search for a similarly powered 916 GTV and bumped into a Spider TS.

-My urge for a GTV changed after two phonecalls to check recent classifieds, when a decent looking Spider TS came across my path.
-As I write this practical youngtimer review I racked up well over 8,000 kms* since, and without issues.
-So there were no more excuses not to write about it.
+My urge for a GTV changed after two phone calls to check recent classifieds, when a decent looking Spider TS came across my path.
+When I wrote this practical youngtimer review I racked up well over 8,000 kms* since, and without issues.
+So there were no more excuses.
 There’s a fair chance this Nero devil will be the last car I own.

 Because of the practicality of this impractical car – and because so many have weird ideas or no clue what a 916 is about – I decided to honour this epic piece of design with my basic review.